fbpx

 We tried to head to a PhotoPass spot with the Tree of Life, but there wasn’t a photographer there.
 So, my husband just took some photos of us there.

-During our walk, we did find a PhotoPass photographer on a bridge and he took quite a few family shots, shots of just the boys, and a Magic Shot!
+During our walk, we found a PhotoPass photographer on a bridge, and he took quite a few family shots, just of the boys, and a magic shot!

 MICKEY & MINNIE PHOTO SPOT